-- 3 Key Strategies To Grow Your Personal Brand
+3 Critical Strategies for Growing Your Personal Brand

-As a startup, you’re just like a little fish trapped in a big pond. of big fish entrepreneurs – hoping to survive from being the meal for the larger fish.
+As a startup, you’re just like a little fish trapped in a big pond – of prominent fish entrepreneurs – hoping to survive from being the meal for the larger fish.

 Social media expert, Neil Patel said that:

-Building a recognizable personal brand opens professional opportunities.
+Building a recognisable personal brand opens professional opportunities.

-To this he further added, that a personal brand provide several benefits like:
+To this, he further added, that growing your personal brand provides several benefits like:

 - A better job